 The Orangerie Museum in Paris is not one of the major museums that everybody feels like they need to visit.
 The question is: what should you do?
 Should you go see it, or is it one you can skip?

 In this episode we discuss who is most likely to enjoy this museum and how you should go about organizing your visit to make it truly enjoyable.
-Never miss an episode of the podcast, subscribe to the show below!
+And spoiler alert: we love it and think you should go!

 If you enjoyed this episode, you should also listen to related episode(s):

 The Orangerie Museum is a lovely place to visit.
 If you happen to be at the Louvre, you can easily walk through the Tuileries Gardens to go to the Orangerie.
 Even if you don't have the time to go inside the museum, we recommend taking that short walk through the gardens because it is gorgeous and there are a lot of places you can sit and rest or sit and picnic or simply watch the world go by.

 And once you've seen the Lily Pads, take a moment to go to the basement to see the marvelous exhibition of many pieces you will recognize even if you are not an art fanatic.
 You'll find several Cézanne, Gauguin, Matisse, Modigliani, Dérain, etc. The Orangerie is a great way to get a hit of great art quickly and without getting overwhelmed but the complexity of the museum building.
 You'll find you way around the Orangerie without using a map or asking anybody!